ceautery/autery.net/src/static/blog/baudot-wip.md

 by [Alex Lozupone](https://commons.wikimedia.org/wiki/User:Tduk)
 is licensed under [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/deed.en)

-After that you could use "init string" commands to set properties for the connection like timeouts and how flow control (notifying a device to stop sending so you can catch up, and then telling it when you're ready again) will work on the next connection.
+After that you could use "init string" commands to set properties for the connection like timeouts and how flow control (notifying a device to stop sending so you can catch up) will work on the next connection.
 Dialing the phone was the D command, and back then some phone lines didn't have touchtone service yet, so you said whether to dial in pulse or tone mode with P or T. A typical command sequence would be:

 ```
 ATS30=12&K4